Non-Clash Kernel#

 Brief Evaluation#

-In personal usage, for airport subscription users, clash configuration files have become the mainstream or even the only subscription method.
-Therefore, v2raya is more suitable for self-built nodes or users with good ss/ssr/v2ray support subscription services.
+In personal use, for users with airport subscriptions, the clash configuration file has become the mainstream and even the only subscription method.
+Therefore, v2raya is more suitable for users who build their own nodes or have good support for ss/ssr/v2ray subscription services.

-Clash Verge provides the same experience as clash for Windows, but Clash Verge has a higher level of openness.
+Clash Verge provides the same experience as Clash for Windows, but Clash Verge has a higher degree of openness.
 Personally, I prefer Clash Verge.

-The following is based on personal usage experience and may not be universally applicable or reasonable.
+The following is based on personal experience and does not possess universality or rationality.

-Personally, I feel that the clash kernel is more efficient and has lower latency compared to v2raya or x-ray kernels.
+From personal experience, I feel that the clash kernel is more efficient than v2raya or x-ray kernels, and the latency is also lower.